aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 ## Struct `AggregatorSnapshot`

-Represents a constant value, that was derived from an aggregator at given instant in time.
-Unlike read() and storing the value directly, this enables parallel execution of transactions, while storing snapshot of aggregator state elsewhere.
+Represents a constant value, that was derived from an aggregator at given instant in time.<br/> Unlike read() and storing the value directly, this enables parallel execution of transactions,<br/> while storing snapshot of aggregator state elsewhere.

 <pre><code>struct AggregatorSnapshot&lt;IntElement&gt; has drop, store<br/></code></pre>